-Action category Action description Reason action is not being pursued (including Stakeholder views) Complete table for all measures that will not been pursued.
-Add a 2-3 sentence summary for each action Public transport Park and ride High cost and difficulty in identifying land.
+Action category Action description Reason action is not being pursued (including Stakeholder views) Public transport Park and ride High cost and difficulty in identifying land.
 Demand management Road user charging High cost of infrastructure, unpopular measure with the potential to adversely affect local economy.
 Vehicle emissions Fixed penalty notices for leaving engine idling Would not address air quality in AQMAs, where vehicles are less likely to idle.
 Other measures would be more effective in keeping traffic moving.
 Vehicle emissions Low emissions zone Not mandatory (see [DE17]), with high infrastructure costs.
 Could adversely affect local economy, as well as potentially displacing the problem to other areas.

-Appendix D: WYLES objectives
+Appendix C: WYLES objectives

-Ref Objective Notes 001 A Clean Air Zone will be introduced within Calderdale is considering 001 the Leeds district, and elsewhere the impact that the were necessary, to control emissions from proposed CAZ in Leeds the most polluting vehicles. may have on its area.
-002 We will work with West Yorkshire bus The bus fleet used in operators to accelerate investment in Calderdale is of mixed age newer buses, emission abatement (2000 registration buses technology and alternative fuels and on some routes, including technologies to reduce emissions through routes through AQMAs) the implementation of the West This objective is important Yorkshire Bus Strategy and Bus 18 Project. for reducing emissions.
-003 We will accelerate the uptake of plug-in EV recharge points are electric cars and vans through now routinely required for improved electric vehicle charging new developments, and infrastructure and the implementation of further implementation of an Electric Vehicle Strategy. on-street recharging is under investigation.
-004 We will introduce the Eco Stars fleet Eco Stars has been recognition scheme to support implemented in Calderdale businesses, bus operators and public sector and is being actively fleet managers to reduce emissions from their fleet operations. pursued.
-005 We will work with our partners to develop Not yet developed in 000 infrastructure to support Calderdale. alternative fuels and technology for Galacidalo. transport including: natural gas, biomethane, LNG and hydrogen.
-006 We will support the taxi industry to help the Licensed trade transition to low emission vehicles including engagement has already demonstrating economic benefits; begun.
+Ref Objective Notes 001 A Clean Air Zone will be introduced within Calderdale is considering the Leeds district, and elsewhere the impact that the were necessary, to control emissions from proposed CAZ in Leeds the most polluting vehicles. may have on its area.
+002 We will work with West Yorkshire bus The bus fleet used in operators to accelerate investment in Calderdale is of mixed age newer buses, emission abatement (2000 registration buses technology and alternative fuels and on some routes, including technologies to reduce emissions through routes through AQMAs) the implementation of the West This objective is important 003 Yorkshire Bus Strategy and Bus 18 Project.
+We will accelerate the uptake of plug-in for reducing emissions.
+EV recharge points are 003 electric cars and vans through now routinely required for improved electric vehicle charging new developments, and infrastructure and the implementation of further implementation of an Electric Vehicle Strategy. on-street recharging is under investigation.
+004 We will introduce the Eco Stars fleet Eco Stars has been recognition scheme to support implemented in Calderdale businesses, bus operators and public sector and is being actively fleet managers to reduce pursued. emissions from their fleet operations.
+005 We will work with our partners to develop Not yet developed in infrastructure to support Calderdale. alternative fuels and technology for transport including: natural gas, 006 biomethane, LNG and hydrogen.
+We will support the taxi industry to help the Licensed trade 000 transition to low emission vehicles including engagement has already demonstrating economic benefits; begun.
 Further progress supporting funding bids and considering anticipated as electric policy incentives to promote the uptake of recharging infrastructure ultra-low emission taxis. develops.
 007 We will use the West Yorkshire Transport The themes of this Strategy and Leeds City Region objective are central to Strategic Economic Plan to help deliver the Calderdale's air quality WYLES objectives, including strategy. improved cycling and walking provision; better public transport; low emission energy production and use, and sustainable infrastructure to deliver 000 "Good Growth".
-MVI ES quidanas casa 800 We will use the West Yorkshire Air Quality and Planning Technical Guide to WYLES guidance used. deliver sustainable developments and deliver air quality improvements. deliver all quality improvements.
+MVI EC muidanas usad 800 We will use the West Yorkshire Air Quality WYLES guidance used. and Planning Technical Guide to deliver sustainable developments and deliver air quality improvements. activet all quality improvements.

-009 We will use our influence to promote low emission transport through the use of the West Yorkshire Low Emission Procurement Guide in the procurement of vehicles, goods and services and lead by example to reduce emissions from our own fleet operations.
-Low emission vehicle trials underway in house.
-010 We will continue to raise awareness of the impact of poor air quality with the public, policy makers and partners to improve air quality through changing behaviour, influencing policy, access funding and working together to deliver the objectives of this low emissions strategy.
-Improvements to practical public engagement are underway, including campaigns, web page improvements and progress with aim of making live monitoring data available.
+009 We will use our influence to promote low Low emission vehicle trials emission transport through the use underway in house. of the West Yorkshire Low Emission Procurement Guide in the procurement of vehicles, goods and services and lead by example to reduce emissions from our own fleet operations.
+010 We will continue to raise awareness of the Improvements to practical impact of poor air quality with the public engagement are public, policy makers and partners to underway, including improve air quality through changing campaigns, web page behaviour, influencing policy, access improvements and funding and working together to deliver progress with aim of the objectives of this low emissions strategy. making live monitoring data available.

-Appendix E: Action Plan Governance
+Appendix D: Action Plan Governance